umr4nlp/umr-guidelines/guidelines.md

 case for predicates and (heads of) referring expressions, for instance.
 Other meanings are represented as *relations* in AMR, which means that they function as edges in the AMR graphs.
-This is the case for argument roles and modifiers of nouns, amongst others.
+This is the case for argument roles and a range of different modification relations, amongst others.

 #### Part 2-2-1: Predicate-argument relations.